doytsujin/athackst.github.io/_articles/3_aws_deepracer_joy.md

 ### Setting up your gamepad

-The first thing you'll want to do to set up your gamepad is verify that you have connection to it.
-You can do this with the jstest package (which is installed into the docker container).
+The first thing you'll want to do to set up your gamepad is to verify your connection to it.
+You can do this with the `jstest` package (which is installed into the docker container).

 1. Find the name of your joystick/gamepad